createthis/ocaml-cdb/README.md

 This is [Dustin Sallings](https://github.com/dustin) OCaml CDB library, pulled from the 2007 wayback machine.

+It has been updated to work with OCaml 5.2.0 by [Jesse](https://github.com/createthis/ocaml-cdb).

 # What is CDB?

 CDB is a simple and elegant constant database.
 Think of it as an associative array on disk.